Controversial Pope John Paul II Prophecy Reportedly Revealed By Vatican Insider

 On October 16, 1978, Cardinal Karol Wojtyla was elected Pope.
 Of Polish heritage, he was the first non-Italian Pope in nearly 500 years.
 The internationally beloved leader of the Roman Catholic Church who suffered from Parkinson’s disease passed away on April 2, 2005, and in April 2014, he was canonized as a saint.

-In a lecture that is currently posted on YouTube and delivered in Italian, Monsignor Lognhi reportedly went public with this controversial vision as told to him by Pope John II, the Vatican Insider reported, which the Pope implied will be more severe than what Europe endured under communism or Nazism.
+In a lecture that is currently posted on YouTube and delivered in Italian, Monsignor Longhi reportedly went public with this controversial vision as told to him by Pope John II, the Vatican Insider reported, which the Pope implied will be more severe than what Europe endured under communism or Nazism.

 “”Remind this to those whom you will meet in the Church of the third millennium.
 I see the Church plagued by a mortal wound.
 More profound, more painful than those of this millennium…It is called Islamism.
 They will invade Europe.
 I have seen the hordes come from the West to the East…They will invade Europe, Europe will be a basement, old relics, penumbra, cobwebs.
 Family memories.
 You, Church of the third millennium, must contain the invasion.
 But not with weapons, weapons will not be enough, with your faith lived with integrity.”

-The Vatican Insider noted also that “Saint John Paul II was one of the great architect[s] of dialogue with Islam.”
+The Vatican Insider noted also, however, that “Saint John Paul II was one of the great architect[s] of dialogue with Islam.”

-That his remarks would reach the Internet apparently came as a surprise to the monsignor, Gateway Pundit noted.
+That his remarks would reach the Internet apparently came as a surprise to the monsignor, Gateway Pundit asserted.

 “The Turin-based newspaper, at pains to point out John Paul II’s commitment to inter-faith dialogue and bridge-building with the Muslim world, reports that Monsignor Longhi was unaware that his speech was being filmed and is saddened by the ensuing controversy.”